abhiparajuli/NodePlayground/NodeFarm/README.md

 # Node Farm

 This Node Farm project is a Node.js application that serves a simple website displaying product information.
 The project structure includes HTML templates, JSON data, and JavaScript files for server logic.
+This is a project based on Jonas Schmedman's tutorials.

 ## Key Components